FAIR-Expertise-Hub/MTSR/README.md

 --

-The repository consists of folder
+The repository consists of the following folders.

 `/FICs` consists of files for FAIR Implementation Communities.
 `/FIPs` consists of files for FAIR Implementation Profiles of these communities.